openedx/event-routing-backends/docs/getting_started.rst

 Setup
 ------------
-#. `event_tracking_backends` has two processors namely `CaliperProcessor` and `XApiProcessor` that can transform edX events into Caliper and xAPI format respectively.
+1. `event_tracking_backends` has two processors namely `CaliperProcessor` and `XApiProcessor` that can transform edX events into Caliper and xAPI format respectively.
 Events in Caliper format require an additional processor named `CaliperEnvelopeProcessor` before they can be routed.

-#.
-Prior to being transformed into xAPI or Caliper format, edX events can be filtered by their names using either `RegexFilter`_ processor or `NameWhitelist`_ processor.
+2. Prior to being transformed into xAPI or Caliper format, edX events can be filtered by their names using either `RegexFilter`_ processor or `NameWhitelist`_ processor.
 Both of these processors run in the main thread and `NameWhitelist`_ is comparatively faster because it performs a simple string comparison.

-#.
-We need to update ``EVENT_TRACKING_BACKENDS`` setting to create `xapi` and/or `caliper` backends with appropriate processors.
+3. We need to update ``EVENT_TRACKING_BACKENDS`` setting to create `xapi` and/or `caliper` backends with appropriate processors.
 Examples for creating each type of backend are presented below.

-   #.
+   i.
 A sample backend configuration for `caliper` is presented below.
 Here we are allowing only enrollment, `seek_video` and `edx.video.position.changed` events to be routed to `caliper` backend using `RegexFilter`_.

    .. code-block:: python